shapirodaniel/deno-overview/deno-presentation-notes.md

 </details>
 <br/>

-# Permissions
+# Security and Permissions

 <details>
   <summary>Deno sandbox API</summary><br/>

 ## Overview

-- Deno is secure by default -- unless you specifically enable it, a program run with Deno has no file, network, or environment access
+- Deno is secure by default: unless you specifically enable it, a program run with Deno has no file, network, or environment access
 - Access is granted to an executing script through cli flags or a runtime permission prompt

+The following command will fail without the <code>--allow-net</code> flag

+`$ deno run https://deno.land/std@0.106.0/examples/curl.ts https://example.com > ./web-response.html`

 <br/>